 Phyllo dough is only available frozen so make sure you thaw it overnight in the fridge and have it at room temperature when you start.
-Phyllo dries very quickly so keep it covered with a damp towel or plastic wrap while assembling.
-Parchment paper is a must since it lets you lift the pie for easy slicing.
-Before baking, you can score the top phyllo layers (not through to the bottom) with a sharp knife for ease of slicing later.
-No oil mister?
-A soft brush can also be used. - Jenny Jones
+Phyllo dries very quickly so keep it covered with a damp towel while assembling.
+Before baking, you can score the top phyllo layers (not through to the bottom) with a sharp knife for ease of slicing later. - Jenny Jones

 - 1/2 cup chopped parsley

-- 3-ounce chunk of feta cheese, crumbled by hand
+- 5-ounce chunk of feta cheese, crumbled by hand

 - 1 egg, lightly beaten

-- 20 sheets of phyllo pastry sheets (I use Athens brand frozen)
+- 15 - 20 sheets of phyllo pastry (I use Athens brand frozen)

 - about 1/3 cup olive oil